 Banks were considered to be the safest financial institutions in India.
 However, in recent years, there have been instances of scams and large-scale banking failures, creating doubts in our minds regarding the safety of our funds.
+And the financial health of banks.

 This may reflect on the banks’ stock market performance as well.

-In this article, we will talk about the financial aspects that make a bank strong and how you can check the financial health of any bank using simple ratios.
+In this article, we will talk about the financial aspects that make a bank strong.
+And how you can check the financial health of any bank using simple ratios.

 For a bank, an asset is anything that offers income.
 Therefore, the loans offered by banks are their assets.
 The interest paid by borrowers is the primary source of income for most banks.
 As long as the borrower pays the instalments, the asset is said to be performing.
 However, if the borrower starts defaulting and reaches a stage where repayment of the loan is not possible, then the asset is said to be non-performing.